-Welcome to RDs4Disclosure – a peer-enacted community of registered dietitians expressing their commitment for full disclosure in all forms of media and online communications.
+Welcome to RDs4Disclosure – a U.S.-based, peer-enacted community of registered dietitians expressing their commitment for full disclosure in all forms of media and online communications.
 (U.K.-based dietitians please click HERE for UK RDs4Disclosure).

 What does it mean?